 - Implementing social engineering techniques (it involves the manipulation of employees to get access to sensitive information and data)

 - Generating test results reports

 - Recommending suggestions for improved security measures and decision-makers

 The surge in cybersecurity threats created a conducive environment for cybersecurity professionals where they can join any industry of their interest and pursue their career aspirations.
-With an advanced cyber security degree, you can never stay out of a job because of immense growth potential and lucrative career opportunities.
-No doubt, this is a time like never before to join the cybersecurity industry and embark on the journey of success.
+With an advanced cyber security degree, you should never lack a job because of immense growth potential and lucrative career opportunities.
+No doubt, this is a time like never before to look into careers in the cybersecurity industry and embark on the journey of success.